The Pearl of the Aegean Sea; this name is justified. If you have heard it before, you must know, dear reader, that I am talking about Izmir.

 9. Aqua Fantasy Park

 The Aqua is located in the Pamukcak district between Selçuklu and Kuşadası.
 It is one of the largest aqua parks in Turkey.
-Chosen as the best Aqua Park Hotel in the world in the 2009-2010 season, the Aqua can host 5 thousand people daily.
+In the 2009-2010 season, it was chosen as the best aqua park hotel in the world.
+The Aqua can host 5,000 people daily.

 Inside it, you can find playgrounds, water slides, a wave pool, a children’s pool, an adult pool, a sauna, a Turkish bath, and a massage parlour.
-In this Aqua Park, you can choose between two options: stay in the park’s hotel for an extended vacation or spend a day-use.
-You can meet your food and beverage needs with the different restaurants and cafes there.
+In this Aqua Park, you can choose between two options: stay in the park’s hotel for an extended vacation or spend a day.
+You can meet your food and beverage needs with restaurants and cafes.
 You can also participate in the shows and activities —suitable for all age groups— throughout the day.

 10. Stop by the Path of Love (Sevgi Yolu) Bookstores